Bean91/Free-Code-IDE/README.md

-# Free Code IDE
+# Open IDE

-**Free Code IDE** is a fast, modern, cross-platform integrated development environment built from scratch with a custom rendering engine and a minimalist user interface.
+**Open IDE** is a fast, modern, cross-platform integrated development environment built from scratch with a custom rendering engine and a minimalist user interface.
 Designed for developers who want full control and zero bloat, Free Code IDE aims to be an alternative to existing tools like VS Code and JetBrains Fleet — but fully open source and truly lightweight.

 ---